siemens-mobile-hacks/.github/profile/README.md

+Wiki for users: https://github.com/siemens-mobile-hacks/wiki/wiki (also in Russian, please edit this one)

-Wiki for users: https://siemens-mobile-hacks.github.io (in Russian)
+Wiki for users #2: https://siemens-mobile-hacks.github.io (in Russian) (The wikis will be merged)

 **For developers:**
 - [SDK](https://github.com/siemens-mobile-hacks/sdk) - Develop ELFs with modern tools.